 In the college sector, in addition to the CFP, Sports Systems provides its suite of services – media, operations, guests, tickets, registration – for all NCAA Championships, 36 college bowl games, 25 college conferences, neutral-site basketball tournaments and football games, and more than 50 colleges and universities.

 “We are thrilled to enhance our partnership with the College Football Playoff,” said Brian Binette, vice president of accreditation solutions for Sports Systems.
 “We have worked hand-in-hand with bowls since 2004 and have provided media accreditation for more than a decade for college football national championship games (BCS/CFP) and the NCAA Final Four®.
 As we have evolved, our commitment to exemplary service and support has strengthened, and we look forward to making the process simpler and more efficient across the board for the CFP’s teams, vendors and media.”

 About Sports Systems

-Sports Systems works with more than 3,000 events annually to provide custom online solutions that streamline event information gathering and data management for the world’s leading sports and sponsorship organizations, including the Olympics, FIFA World Cup, Super Bowl, MLS and F1.
+Sports Systems works with more than 3,000 events annually to provide custom online solutions that streamline event information gathering and data management for sports marketing agencies and corporate sponsors of the world’s most prestigious teams, leagues, and events including the Olympics, FIFA World Cup, Super Bowl, MLS and F1.
 Based in Fort Lee, N.J., and founded in 1986, Sports Systems has been a fixture in the college industry for more than 25 years, evolving into today’s full-suite sports data management system that simplifies the lives of teams, leagues and events throughout the world.
 Remaining true to its core, Sports Systems is focused on two things: creating solutions to common inefficiencies in the sports world through new technologies and making our existing technology robust, scalable, and customizable.
 Visit www.SportsSystems.com for more information.

 Photo provided by CFP Images